 - Breathe in calmly, deeply, and evenly for about 9 minutes until mist stops forming in the nebulizer chamber.

-- Throw away the empty vial and its top in a trash can that is out of the reach of children.
+- Dispose of the empty vial and its top safely, so that they are out of the reach of children.

 Clean your nebulizer regularly.
 Follow the manufacturer's directions carefully and ask your doctor or pharmacist if you have any questions about cleaning your nebulizer.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 - tell your doctor and pharmacist if you are allergic to formoterol, any other medications, or any of the ingredients in formoterol inhalation powder or nebulizer solution.
 If you will be using the inhalation powder, also tell your doctor if you are allergic to milk proteins.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.